Pre-K through 4th Grade

 Our elementary school provides an academically challenging curriculum with the flexibility to meet the needs of younger students.
 Small student-teacher ratios are crucial to our approach, which begins on each child's level, provides appropriate learning challenges and recognizes the gifts that each child brings.
 Two full-time teachers in each class work to instill self-confidence in each student while also requiring that he or she recognizes the needs of others.
 There is a balance of freedom and discipline in the classroom.
 Conflict resolution, creative problem solving and mediation are central to the educational experience.

-Physical education, art, music, movement, drama, media arts and Spanish are important weekly additions to the daily focus on mastery of basic language arts and mathematical skills.
+Physical education, art, music, library/media and Spanish are important additions to the week.
 Field trips are chosen for their ability to enrich classroom study units.
 Students also plan and participate in service learning units and projects that help them contribute to the needs of their expanded community and teach them the importance of responsible action.

 A handbook of the curriculum will always be a “work in progress,” a phrase that describes many aspects of schools with dynamic vision.
 We invite your comments so we can continue to provide a clear and useful guide.